FooSoft/jmdict/README.md

 [Yomichan-Import](https://foosoft.net/projects/yomichan-import) from this site).

 The XML format used to store dictionary entries and entity data was deceptively annoying to work with, leading to the creation of this library.
-Please see the [documentation page](https://godoc.org/github.com/FooSoft/jmdict) for a technical overview of how to use this library.
+Please see the [documentation page](https://godoc.org/foosoft.net/projects/jmdict) for a technical overview of how to use this library.

+Please import this library from `foosoft.net/projects/jmdict` and not the GitHub path.